Services & Workshops

 Groundwater Presentation

-The Groundwater Presentation dovetails with our two-day workshop and is recommended as an introduction or follow-up session to a full two-day workshop.
-It may also be tailored to focus on a particular content area as needed for an individual client.
+The Groundwater Presentation complements our two-day workshop and is often used as an introduction or follow-up session.
+It can also be tailored to focus on specific topics or areas of interest based on the needs of the audience.

 Groundwater Presentation: Asian Americans